Goodwill Industries: GoodwillFinds

-In 2022, a consortium of local Goodwill organizations from across the US founded a new venture, launching in October 2022 the first nation-wide, centrally-managed online marketplace, GoodwillFinds.com, a site that allows consumers to purchase donated items from across the country in a single, branded, fixed-price, modern shopping experience.
+In 2022, a consortium of local Goodwill organizations from across the US founded a new venture, launching in October 2022 the first nation-wide, centrally-managed online marketplace, GoodwillFinds.com, a site that allowed consumers to purchase donated items from across the country in a single, branded, fixed-price, modern shopping experience.
 Matthew A. Kaness, a seasoned retail veteran, was hired to lead the venture, oversee its launch, and expand the new platform.
 While many Goodwill member stores had previously sold some donations online, Goodwill was limited to in-store purchases, auction sites, or online stores like eBay and Amazon.

-GoodwillFinds is a separate entity from Goodwill Industries International, but is a non-profit organization and shares the same mission as Goodwill.
-The online store is expected to raise awareness of the Goodwill brand to a new generation of shoppers, bringing in more donations as well as customers to participating Goodwills across the US.
+GoodwillFinds was a separate entity from Goodwill Industries International, but was a non-profit organization and shared the same mission as Goodwill.
+The online store was expected to raise awareness of the Goodwill brand to a new generation of shoppers, bringing in more donations as well as customers to participating Goodwills across the US.